Skip to content

 Common questions

-Is allantoin good for acne-prone skin?
+Is allantoin good for sensitive skin?

-Can I use allantoin every day?
+Can I use allantoin with retinol or salicylic acid?

 Found in these Danish Skin Care products